 The driver had been “facetiming” with his girlfriend when he blundered into a family in a rented motor home.
 Ironically, they had been taking it easy in the slow lane for safety.
 Both the tractor and the motor home burned to the ground.
 Incredibly, no one was killed or injured.

-About the time of the 35th anniversary of said Company, there was a commemorative trailer painted with celebratory murals brought around to this “gathering point” and the poor burnt-to-a-crisp tractor was relegated to a back lot where it would not dampen the spirit.
+About the time of the 35th anniversary of said Company, there was a commemorative trailer painted with celebratory murals brought around to this “gathering point” (there are food trucks behind the photographer) and the poor burnt-to-a-crisp tractor was relegated to a back lot where it would not dampen the spirit.